History of TQ Racing in Auckland

 Three Quarter Midget (TQs) are pocket rockets on four wheels and provide some of the closest wheel to wheel action you'll see anywhere.

-The first TQ was built by Johnny Missen in 1950, he was also responsible for starting the TQ class at Western Springs in 1952.
+The first TQ was built by Johnny Missen in 1950, he was also responsible for starting the TQ class at Western Springs in 1951.
+Below is a picture of the first official meeting for the TQ class on 6 Mar 1951.

-The first New Zealand Championship was held the next season and the rest is history.
+The first New Zealand Championship was held the following season and the rest is history.

-The TQ Midget ranks used by many drivers as a stepping stone to the higher horsepower classes such as Midgets and Sprintcars.
-Many top Midget and Sprintcar Drivers have come from the TQ ranks.
+The TQ Midget class has been used by many drivers as a stepping stone to the higher horsepower classes such as Midgets and Sprintcars.

 Some past Auckland TQ drivers include: